-The Politics of Memory and the Art of Governance: Inter-Asian Studies on State, Society, Ethnicity and History
+The Politics of Memory and the Craft of Governance: Inter-Asian Studies on State, Society, Ethnicity and History

-Through intellectuals, states, civil societies, historic communities, and individuals, the three sub-themes question and investigate: How has the past been crystalized into cultural memory of contemporary society?
+Through examinations on the actions launched by intellectuals, states, civil societies, historical groups, and individuals, we are exploring and investigating: How has the past has been crystalized into cultural memory of contemporary society?
 What kinds of conflicts have been represented or covered in the process of digging up historical memories?
 What kinds of justice have been pursued through the different reconstitution projects of historic memories?
-How can the knowledge produced contribute to decolonization?
+How can the knowledge produced by these investigations contribute to decolonization?

 計畫總覽 All Research Topics